David M. Smolin: Career

-Smolin graduated first in his class and Order of the Coif from the University of Cincinnati College of Law.
-He is an internationally recognized expert in the field of inter-country adoption, and a nationally recognized expert in Bioethics and Biotechnology, Reproductive Constitutional law, Family and Juvenile law, and Law and Religion.
+Smolin is an internationally recognized expert in the field of inter-country adoption, and a nationally recognized expert in Bioethics and Biotechnology, Reproductive Constitutional law, Family and Juvenile law, and Law and Religion.
 He has testified before legislative committees in the U.S. Congress, as well as in five states on constitutional issues.

 Smolin joined the Cumberland faculty in 1987 after clerking for Senior Judge George Edwards of the U.S. Court of Appeals for the Sixth Circuit from 1986 to 1987.
 Prior to that Smolin worked in a psychiatric hospital.
 He has also served as an adjunct professor at the interdenominational Beeson Divinity School.

 Smolin is the author of over 35 articles, primarily published as law reviews, though some of his works have appeared in journals such as First Things.

 Much of Smolin's academic work concerns international adoption, child trafficking and child laundering.

 Inter-country adoption

 Al Jazeera interview - Stolen Babies - People and Power segment

-On June 24, 2009 Smolin appeared in an interview with Al Jazeera on the subject of stolen babies from Guatemala, (see Human trafficking, Child laundering) after both the US Department of Justice and the Bureau of Consular Affairs at the US State Department declined to be interviewed and declined to comment on the subject.
+On June 24, 2009, Smolin appeared in an interview with Al Jazeera on the subject of stolen babies from Guatemala, (see Human trafficking, Child laundering) after both the US Department of Justice and the Bureau of Consular Affairs at the US State Department declined to be interviewed and declined to comment on the subject.
 Smolin referred to his own situation involving his stolen adopted daughters and said that there is no easy solution to child laundering because it is usually successful and too often the perfect crime.
 He went on to say that the Office of Children's Issues at the State Department should immediately facilitate DNA testing of the children and mothers who claim their children were stolen.
 He said adoptive parents should attempt to acquire DNA testing of their adoptive children so that they can form partnerships with the birth family.